Quarter Cup Anyway

 Liquids: the easy ones

 For water, milk, oil, broth, juice, vinegar — any thin liquid — ¼ cup = 2 fluid ounces = 59 ml.
-That's why your liquid measuring cup is calibrated for this.
+Your liquid measuring cup is calibrated for this.
 Fill to the 2 oz line.
-Think about it: check at eye level.
+Check at eye level.
 Done.

 Thick liquids — honey, maple syrup, molasses, corn syrup — also measure 2 fluid ounces by volume.
-But a quarter cup of honey is 3 ounces by weight.
-If a recipe gives weight (common in professional formulas), don't guess.
+In practice, if a recipe gives weight (common in professional formulas), don't guess.
 But they weigh more.
+Day to day, a quarter cup of honey is 3 ounces by weight.
 Weigh it.

 Dry ingredients: the trap